 Kenneth J. Withers

 Ken is the Deputy Executive Director of The Sedona Conference, an Arizona-based nonprofit law and policy think tank which has been on the forefront of issues involving complex litigation, intellectual property, and antitrust law.
 Since 1989, he has published several widely-distributed papers on electronic discovery, hosted a popular website on electronic discovery and electronic records management issues, and given presentations at more than 300 conferences and workshops for legal, records management, and industry audiences.
-His most recent publications are “Ephemeral Data and the Duty to Preserve Discoverable Electronically Stored Information,” 37 U. Balt.
-L. R. 349 (2008); “Living Daily with Weekley Homes,” Texas State Bar Advocate, Vol. 51 (Summer 2010), 23; and “Risk Aversion, Risk Management, and the Overpreservation Problem in Electronic Discovery,” 64 S.C.
-L. Rev. 537 (2013).
+His most recent publications are “Ephemeral Data and the Duty to Preserve Discoverable Electronically Stored Information” in the University of Baltimore Law Review (2008); “Living Daily with Weekley Homes” in the Texas State Bar Advocate (Summer 2010); and “Risk Aversion, Risk Management, and the Overpreservation Problem in Electronic Discovery” in the South Carolina Law Review (2013).
 From 1999 through 2005, he was a Senior Education Attorney at the Federal Judicial Center in Washington D.C., where he developed Internet-based distance learning programs for the federal judiciary concentrating on issues of technology and the administration of justice.
 Ken also contributed to several well-known FJC publications, including the Manual for Complex Litigation, Fourth Edition (2004), Effective Use of Courtroom Technology (2001), and the Civil Litigation Management Manual (2001).